-ElectionsOnline supports the ability to attach candidate biographies, including photos, to the ballot.
-Clients may freely edit these at any time prior to and even during an election.
+Regardless of how biographies make their way into the system, election managers still have the opportunity to edit biographies once the deadline has passed for candidates to make their own edits and there are some best practices that should be followed before an election opens up to voters.
 The text formatting tools available for editing these biographies—while relatively limited compared to a full-fledged word processor—include everything necessary for editing a candidate biography.
 Despite the simplicity of the text editing controls, it still allows enough flexibility to do some things with the format of the biography that are not ideal and that degrade the experience for the voter.
 This post therefore outlines some best practices to ensure your candidate biographies are as “visually digestible” and voter friendly as possible.

 - Work in plain text.
-There are multiple methods for committing text to a candidate biography and all but the first have an icon on the biography editor’s toolbar.
-You may simply type directly in the editor window; you may paste text directly into the window; you may paste as plain text; or Paste from Word.
-Never use the Paste from Word feature.
-Or at least almost never.
-Paste from Word is provided as a convenience to clients, but I’ve often wondered if eliminating it from the toolbar would be the better service because it’s when clients use this option that they most often end up with poorly formatted biographies.
-As an example of why not to use Paste From Word, consider the following.
+When candidates submit their own biographies, they have no choice but to work in plain text—though they may use markdown to apply some basic formatting to that text.
+Therefore, given that having candidates submit their own biographies should always be the approach taken, there should never be an occasion when you have candidates biographies not in plain text.
+Having said that, in the event an election manager is submitting biographies on behalf of candidates, realize that you should always work in plain text.
+There are multiple methods for committing text to a candidate biography.
+You may type directly in the editor window; paste text directly into the window; paste as plain text; or Paste from Word.
+Never use Paste from Word.
+At least almost never.
+Paste from Word is provided as a convenience, but I’ve often wondered if eliminating it from the toolbar would be the better service because it’s when clients use this option that they most often end up with poorly formatted biographies.
+As an example of why not to use Paste from Word, consider the following.
 It is possible to create tables in Word so that text may be placed into columns.
 Using the Paste from Word option in the biography editor preserves these tables which can be problematic since the table can end up being wider than the viewable area.
 This is especially true given the small size of the window in which candidate biographies are viewed.
 When the content is wider than the viewable area, the user must scroll the page horizontally and vertically, rather than just vertically resulting in poor usability.
-Using Paste From Word also preserves font family and size settings and those may not be consistent with the fonts used on the ballot itself, or even consistent with other biographies if you used different methods for different candidates.
-Now, Paste From Word doesn’t have to lead to problems and in the hands of someone who knows what they’re doing, it’s a perfectly innocuous tool.
-But for the reasons listed in the previous paragraph, it’s generally safest to simply work in plain text either by typing directly into the text window, or by using the Paste as Plain Text tool in the toolbar.
+Paste from Word also preserves the font family and size settings and those may not be consistent with the fonts used on the ballot itself, or even consistent with other biographies if you used different methods for different candidates.
+Now, Paste from Word doesn’t have to lead to problems and in the hands of someone who knows what they’re doing, it’s a perfectly innocuous tool.
+But for the reasons listed above, it’s generally safest to simply work in plain text either by typing directly into the text window, or by using the Paste as Plain Text tool in the toolbar.
 Formatting may then be applied to that text using the tools provided in the biography editor.

 - Don’t use all caps.
 Not only is it considered yelling, it’s also harder to read.
 Read more at Don’t Use All Caps in Ballot Setup.